 2. Application for change or correction in TAN data for allotted TAN:

 If allotted, the change or correction form requires details like the 10-digit TAN, deductor category, name, address, nationality, PAN.
 It also has rows to mention the changes/ corrections required.
-Applicants need to prove allotment of TAN by submitting TAN allotment letter issued by the IT department or a printout of the TAN details.
-The fee charged for correction application is Rs.
+Applicants need to prove allotment of TAN by submitting a TAN allotment letter issued by the IT department or a printout of the TAN details.
+The fee charged for a correction application is Rs.
 63 (plus service tax, as applicable).

 How to make an application for TAN allotment?

-An application for allotment of TAN may either be made online or offline.
+An application for allotment of TAN may be made either online or offline.
 A written set of guidelines are available to make this process easier for the applicants.

 1. Online application